gianludam/gianludam.github.io/_pages/research.md

 title: "Research"
 ---

-On this page, I upload some products of my research.
-These are my three dissertations and some notes (about Economics, especially Micro, but others can arrive hopefully).
+On this page, I will upload some products of my research.
+There are my three dissertations (B.A., M.A., and especially Ph.D.).
+Other material hopefully will arrive...

 ## My Bachelor's dissertation